-New Button: Click New to create a new wireless network profile (refer to page 23).

-Modify: Click Modify to edit a current profile (refer to page

-Delete: Click Delete to remove a profile.

-Activate: Click Activate to use a profile.
-Allow up to 30 seconds to connect to the wireless network.

-Profile Details: The Profile Details section will display information about the wireless network such as the network name (SSID), network type (Infrastructure), and if the network is secured.
+- New Button: Click New to create a new wireless network profile (refer to page 22). - Modify: Click Modify to edit a current profile (refer to page 23). - Delete: Click Delete to remove a profile. - Activate: Click Activate to use a profile.
+Allow up to 30 seconds to connect to the wireless network. - Profile Details: The Profile Details section will display information about the wireless network such as the network name (SSID), network type (Infrastructure or Ad-Hoc), and if the network is secured.

+D-Link Wireless Co nnection Manager Connected Network Name: 655test IP Address: 192.168.0.198 Signat , Channet: 2 DWA-525 /// My Wireless Networks - WIRELESS NETWORKS MY WIRELESS NETWOR New Modily Delete Activate - Profile Databa Profile Details Network Name: Network Type: Security: